Microscopy with heralded Fock states: Introduction

+Quantum ghost imaging \cite{Klyshko1988, Pittman1995, Scarcelli2008} is a method allowing one to control the light interacting with an atomic system in a microscopy setting.
+There are a few technical challenges to overcome to make it efficient in a real experimental setup.
+High-brightness photon-pair sources are one of the elements \cite{Meyer-Scott2018}.
+Moreover, the photon loss in the experimental setup is critical for experiments relying on coincidence detection measurements, as the inefficiency scales quadratically with attenuation.
+However, in a classic approach achieving the diffraction limit requires the lateral spatial mode of the light entering a microscope objective to be comparable with the size of its entrance aperture.
+This in turn introduces photon loss, which reduces the signal-to-noise ratio of the final measurement.

-In this work we perform a systematic theoretical analysis of the signal photon's spatial mode profile in the framework introduced by Pittmann \textit{et. al.}~\cite{Pittman1995}.
-Using mathematical tools developed by Abouraddy \textit{et. al.}~\cite{Abouraddy2002}, a general Gaussian form correlated biphoton wavefunction, describing a pair of photons produced in the SPDC process, is propagated through a finite size optical setup.
-The signal photon's spatial mode profile is studied in the heralding scheme and a comparison with the non-heralding scheme is provided.
-The impact of correlations on the lateral resolution is presented.
-Moreover, it is shown that the diffraction limit can be approached even when the lateral mode of the probing photon entering the microscope objective is significantly smaller as compared to a typical situation involving laser light illumination.
-This is an important observation in the context of the photon loss discussion.
-Our conclusions are supported by numerical analysis and the derived analytical formulas.
+In this work, we focus on the resolution and the photon loss problem of a quantum ghost imaging setup, where the sample is illuminated by SPDC-generated heralded single photons.
+In contrast to the literature of the subject \cite{Moreau2018, Schneeloch2016a}, we investigate not only the fundamental limits of the resolution, but we also analyze the illuminating beam SMP parameters together with the photon loss problem.
+The article is organized as follows.
+In the first part, we present an introductory discussion regarding the impact of the phase profile of a light beam entering a microscope objective on the resulting focused spot size.
+Next, in the main part of the work, we perform a systematic theoretical analysis of the single photon SMP in the framework of quantum ghost imaging introduced by Pittmann \textit{et al.}~\cite{Pittman1995}.
+Using mathematical tools developed by Abouraddy \textit{et al.}~\cite{Abouraddy2002}, a general Gaussian form of a correlated biphoton wavefunction, describing a pair of photons produced in the SPDC process, is propagated through an optical setup.
+The signal photon SMP is studied in the heralding scheme and a comparison with the non-heralding scheme is provided.
+Our conclusions are supported by numerical calculations and analytical formulas.
 The calculations were made for realistic experimental parameters.